Pobermeier/devmeetup-chat/README.md

-# A Real-time Chat Application using Express & WebSockets
+# DevMeetup Chat - A Real-time Chat Application using Express & WebSockets

-A live chat application using WebSockets and was built with Express and Socket.io.
-The user can enter a nickname and join a chat room.
+"DevMeetup Chat" is a live chat application using WebSockets and was built with Express and Socket.io.
+The user can enter a nickname and choose to join one of the available chat rooms.
+The topics of the rooms are centered around differend programming languages.
+You can check out a live version of this project [here](https://devmeetup-chat.herokuapp.com/)

 ## Project Set-Up